amalon/tectonic-puzzle/docs/development.md

 - For each of the scenes "3.1.
 Guide - Introduction" and "3.2.
 Guide -
   Building Interior".
   - Switch to the scene.
-  - Select all empties in the "Cross Section" or "Building Interior" collection.
+  - Select all empties in the "Introduction" or "Building Interior" collection.
   - For black & white images, first set `material_emit_white` to 1.0 in the
     script.
   - Run the "Load objs into selected empties" script.
 Expect Blender to become